Burn Ban - Level 1

 Blakely Island, WA 98222

-While much of James Island Marine State Park is designated a Natural Forest Area and is closed to public access, there is plenty of open territory to explore on this water access-only island.
+While much of James Island Marine State Park is closed to public access to protect critical habitat, there is plenty to explore on this water access-only island.
 Enjoy the emerald coves, forested trails, spectacular views and an isthmus with two white sand beaches.

 Rules